Online School Payments

 If you need to speak with your counselor, the Counseling office has a Zoom room that is open every day from 8:30-3:00.
 CLICK HERE to check in with your counselor.
 You will be able to have private conversations with your individual counselors in breakout rooms

-Students can exchange their Chromebook at Kennedy Monday through Friday between 11:00 and 2:00 p.m.
-Chromebooks must be in a bag; the bag should be labeled with the student's name and ID number.
+Students who need a Chromebook for the first time may come to Kennedy Monday through Friday between 11:00 a.m. and 2:00 p.m.
 When entering the building, please ring the bell at the front door and someone will come out to assist you.
-Please note that broken/non-working student Chromebooks need to be exchanged at 45 West Gude Drive.
+Please note that broken/non-working student Chromebooks must be exchanged at 45 West Gude Drive.
 They cannot be exchanged at the school.
+Parent/student technology support for Chromebooks at 45 West Gude Drive is open Monday through Thursday from 9:00 a.m. to 4:00 p.m.
+Students and parents can also call 240-740-7023 between 7:00 a.m. and 5:00 p.m. for information.

 The International Baccalaureate Program is a small learning community that provides highly motivated students an opportunity to pursue a rigorous, comprehensive curriculum based on a global perspective.